 Ironically, this version was performed without even a nod to the purloined piano coda.
 However, it did win a songwriting Grammy in 1993, earning both Clapton and Gordon trophies.
 According to his own report, Gordon received congratulations from fellow inmates and was given permission to hold the award statue but was not acknowledged during Clapton’s acceptance speech.

-As recently as 2013, Gordon was deemed a threat to society and denied parole.
-As of today, in 2022, one of rock music’s greatest session drummers is inmate #C89262 at the California Medical Facility psychiatric prison.
+As recently as 2013, Gordon had been deemed a threat to society and denied parole.
+Until his death in March of 2023, at age 77, one of rock music’s greatest drummers served out his days as inmate #C89262 at the California Medical Facility psychiatric prison.

 Re: Hal Blaine